A moment of remembrance at the Garrison Cemetery

 Alūksne Garrison Cemetery

-Located on the shores of Lake Alūksne, on the Kapsēta peninsula, in the territory of the Great Cemetery.
+Located on the shores of Lake Alūksne, on the Kapsētas Peninsula, in the territory of the Great Cemetery.

-They were started and maintained by the soldiers of the 7th Sigulda Infantry Regiment in the 1930s and consecrated on November 11, 1932.
-After the restoration of Latvia's independence, Uldis Veldre, the head of the department of the Alūksne Brothers' Cemetery Committee, took care of the maintenance of the Garrison Cemetery, the identification of the resting places associated...
+They began to be created and maintained with the care of soldiers of the 7th Sigulda Infantry Regiment in the 1930s and were consecrated on November 11, 1932.
+After the restoration of Latvia's independence, the care for the maintenance of the Garrison Cemetery, the identification of the resting places of the LKOK related to Alūksne, and the installation of memorial signs in the Garrison Cemetery was undertaken by Uldis Veldre, head of the Alūksne Brothers' Cemetery Committee department.

-Monument to the soldiers of the 7th Sigulda Infantry Regiment who died in the Latvian War of Independence
+Monument to the soldiers of the 7th Sigulda Infantry Regiment who fell in the Latvian War of Independence

-Located on the shores of Lake Alūksne, on the edge of Pleskavas Street (Kolberg Road).
+Located on the shore of Lake Alūksne, on the side of Pskevas Street (Kolberg Street).

 On June 22, 1923, the President of Latvia, Jānis Čakste, unveiled a monument to the fallen soldiers of the 7th Sigulda Infantry Regiment.
-The monument is based on the design of the artist Jūlijs Miesnieks.
+The monument was designed by artist Jūlijs Miesnieks.